shawn11ZX/RestExpress/README.md

 ---------------------------------------------------------------------------------------------------
 Release 0.10.4-SNAPSHOT - in branch 'main'
 ------------------------------------------
+* Upgraded Jackson Databind to version 2.4.1 to fix an issue with incorrect serialization for objects that have embedded objects.
 * Added XSS prevention outbound encoding to GsonJsonProcessor adding GsonEncodingStringSerializer.
 * Added parseFrom(Request, String[]) method to QueryFilters and QueryOrders.
 * Added tests to verify output media type.